eragonruan/text-detection-ctpn/README.md

 2. Open a terminal where you have access to Python
     -   this might not be `cmd`, depending if you chose to add `python` to `%PATH%` during installation
     -   to make sure the installation succeeded, run: `python --version`
+3. Install Tensorflow 2.x, if you don't have it already
+    -   `conda install tensorflow`, ***or***
+    -   `pip install tensorflow`
-3. From the terminal, go into the root directory of the project: `cd <ROOT>`
+4. From the terminal, go into the root directory of the project: `cd <ROOT>`
-4. To install dependencies:
+5. To install dependencies:
     -   automatically, run the shell script: `.\infra\prepare.bat`, ***or***
     -   manually, follow the instructions in the next section

 ### Linux

-1. Install Python3 64-bit: `sudo apt install python3 python3-pip`
+1. Install Python3 64-bit
+    -   from your distro's repository: `sudo apt install python3 python3-pip`
 2. To make sure the installation succeeded, run `python --version`
+3. Install Tensorflow 2.x, if you don't have it already
+    -   `pip3 install tensorflow`
-3. From the terminal, go into the root directory of the project: `cd <ROOT>`
+4. From the terminal, go into the root directory of the project: `cd <ROOT>`
-4. To install dependencies:
+5. To install dependencies:
     -   automatically, run the shell script: `./infra/prepare.sh`, ***or***
     -   manually, follow the instructions in the next section